It seemed like a good idea… But then reality came knocking.

 Forget layouts measured in feet.

-£5 for track, even second hand, isn’t going to allow that.
+£5 for the track, even second-hand, isn’t going to allow that.

-None of the layouts in the usual track planning resources I usually use will be possible.
+None of the layouts in my usual track planning resources will be possible.

 No. If I’m going to stay within my budget the construction is going to be tiny.